-For the year ended December 31, 2014, approximately 88% of our site rental revenues were derived from Sprint, AT&T, T-Mobile, and Verizon Wireless, which represented 41%, 20%, 17%, and 10%, respectively, of our site rental revenues for such period.
 The loss of any one of our large customers as a result of consolidation, merger, bankruptcy, insolvency, network sharing, roaming, joint development, resale agreements by our customers, or otherwise may result in (1) a material decrease in our revenues, (2) uncollectible account receivables, (3) an impairment of our deferred site rental receivables, wireless infrastructure assets, intangible assets, or (4) other adverse effects to our business.
 We cannot guarantee that leases with our major customers will not be terminated or that these customers will renew their leases with us.
 In addition, we also derive a portion of our revenues, and anticipate future growth from new entrants offering or contemplating offering wireless services.
 Such customers may be smaller or have less financial resources than our four largest customers, have business models which may not be successful, or may require additional capital.

 Consolidation among our customers will likely result in duplicate or overlapping parts of networks, for example where they are both tenants on a tower, which may result in the termination or non-renewal of the tenant leases and impact revenues from our wireless infrastructure.
 We expect that any termination of tenant leases as a result of this potential consolidation would be spread over multiple years.
-In addition, consolidation may result in a reduction in such customers' future capital expenditures in the aggregate because their expansion plans may be similar.
+Such consolidation may result in a reduction in such customers' future network investment in the aggregate because their expansion plans may be similar.
 Wireless carrier consolidation could decrease the demand for our wireless infrastructure, which in turn may result in a reduction in our revenues or cash flows.
-See "Item 7.
-MD&A-General Overview" for further discussion of our customers' network enhancement deployments.